 This plant can cause an allergic skin reaction in some people and pets and can be poisonous if eaten in large quantities, so it's not a good choice for an area where pets or children play.

-It can also be invasive in some parts of the U.S., spreading into forested areas.
+It can also be invasive in some parts of the U.S., spreading into forested areas and preventing native plants from growing.
 Check before planting whether it's a good choice for your area.
 Manage its tendency to get out of control by removing spent flowers to prevent seed formation, and prevent spreading of the clump by surrounding it with a physical barrier that extends several inches into the soil.

 If you grow this plant indoors, it does best in bright, indirect light for at least six to eight hours each day.
 The windowsill of a lightly curtained, south- or west-facing window gives the plant good light without too much direct sun.

 When grown in the garden, Moses-in-the-basket prefers consistently moist soil and requires good drainage.
 Although the plant can also tolerate dry spells once established, adding a 2- to 3-inch layer of organic mulch, such as straw or shredded bark, helps conserve soil moisture and also keeps down competing weeds.
 In warm climates, the plant continues growing slowly during cold weather, but it needs less water while it takes a rest.

 If you grow Moses-in-the-cradle as a container plant, water it whenever the top 1 to 2 inches of soil feel dry to your fingertip.
 Never leave the pot in a water-filled saucer because this can encourage fungal problems.
 Always use a pot that has drainage holes.
 In fall and winter, allow the soil to dry slightly between waterings to give the plant a rest.